 How we chose our top picks

-We reviewed dozens of low commission real estate companies and selected the best based on five key criteria:
+We reviewed dozens of low-commission real estate companies and selected the best 2% commission realtors and lower-fee brokerages based on five criteria:

-Our goal was to highlight companies that offer legitimate savings without cutting corners on service — a common concern for sellers exploring discount brokers.
+Our goal was to highlight companies that offer legitimate savings without cutting corners on service, which is the most common concern sellers raise when exploring discount brokers.

 How real estate agent commissions work